 Step Two: The Examination

-Purpose: To help your AudigyCertified professional determine whether the Sound Voids you are experiencing could be caused by an obstruction or damage to the ear canal or ear drum.
-Your AudigyCertified professional will use a special instrument called an otoscope or video otoscope to inspect the outer ear.
+Purpose: To help your audiologist determine whether the Sound Voids you are experiencing could be caused by an obstruction or damage to the ear canal or ear drum.
+Your audiologist will use a special instrument called an otoscope or video otoscope to inspect the outer ear.

 Step Three: The Testing